-Intangible assets, every for good will, are amortized to expense their cost (with no residual value deducted) on a basis that reflects the pattern in which their future economic benefits are expected to be consumed.
+Intangible assets, except for goodwill, are amortized to expense their cost (with no residual value deducted) on a basis that reflects the pattern in which their future economic benefits are expected to be consumed.
 The straight-line basis is applied.
-The useful lives are reviewed annually and are adjusted if current estimated useful lives differ from previous estimates of changes in accounting estimates occur they are recognized prospectively.
+The useful lives are reviewed annually and are adjusted if current estimated useful lives differ from previous estimates.
+If changes in accounting estimates occur they are recognized prospectively.